mkeen/mkeen/README.md

 ### 👋 Hello!

 I'm into real-time user interfaces, large scale data pipelines, and software in general.
-Always down to collab, but make sure you bring something to the table.
+Below are my personal projects.
+I welcome contributions and feedback!

 <!--
 **mkeen/mkeen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.